Nxtra/blogs-david-en-nick/blog-athena.md

 - The computation of aggregate values and derived fields to be used for analysis purposes.
   For example calculation of the average speed and the implementation of the logic of what we consider a traffic jam.
 - The repartitioning of the data by event time (i.e the year, month and day values of the originalTimestamp).
-  Repartitioning is achieved by first defining a target table in the AWS Glue Catalog in which year, month, day and hour bigint fields were designated as Partition keys.
+  Repartitioning is achieved by first defining a target table in the AWS Glue Catalogue in which year, month, day and hour bigint fields were designated as Partition keys.
   Subsequently, we extracted the year, month and day values of the originalTimestamp (i.e. the timestamp of the measurement itself, not the timestamp of the processing time on Kinesis) and finally these values where assigned to the year, month, day and hour bigint fields which we designated as Partition keys in the target table.

 The additional nested subqueries, performed the following: